Dzol/berg/README.md

 ## Rationale

 This is a program w/ which to learn Erlang (but nothing about processes) + how to build an Elixir library around it.
-This is a pretty involved Erlang program but its domain isn't complicated.
+Though its an involved Erlang program its domain isn't complicated.
-It involves modules, functions, lists, and tuples with OTP structure, documentation, type specifications, and a test suite.
+It involves modules, functions, lists, and tuples.
+The project has OTP Application structure, documentation, type specifications, and a test suite (`mix test`).
-A property suite is written in Elixir.
+A **property** suite is written in Elixir (`mix property`).